 Optimizing articles and pages for keyword content is a vital part of getting Google to rank you for those keywords.
 But that's not the tip I want to impart.
 I want to tell you the other side of the coin: DON'T OVERDO IT.

 It's entirely possible and even easy to get Google upset with your page from overusing keywords.
 It's something you might find around the internet called keyword stuffing - packing a page too densely with words you want to rank for.
 So what do you do instead?
 Well, like many things in life, it's all about moderation.
 2-5% keyword density is often enough, so besides spamming those words over and over, what can you do?
 Well, Google loves meaningful content and context.
 Try varying up the keywords and using synonyms.
 You can also try using related keywords that help provide context to what you're saying.
-For more information on that practice, check out my last post discussing LSI.

 #2: You Seriously Don't Have SSL, yet?